welldonestudio/welldonestudio.github.io/docs/Sending Transactions/Celo.md

 ## 1. Returns

+It returns the transaction hash value as a Promise object of type string.

 ```typescript
 Promise<string>;
 ```

-- The same type of value above as transaction hash can be obtained.

 ## 2. Params